iteles/Book-notes/AngularJS-notes.md

 A few bits and pieces:
 * The `ng-app` tag tells Angular how much of the page you want it to manage, so if you use `<html ng-app>`, it means you want Angular to manage the whole page
-  * This si useful if you're integrating Angular with an existing app that uses other methods and languages
+  * This is useful if you're integrating Angular with an existing app that uses other methods and languages
 * Javascript classes called _controllers_ are used to manage areas of the page - these are also the name of the function in your js file, e.g. `<body ng-controller='CartController'>`
 * The `ng-model` tag is used to keep changes in sync as it refreshes data when it is updated